Mar 16, 2026

 Non-Discrimination Statement

-Saint Mary’s University of Minnesota adheres to the principle that all persons have equal opportunity and access to admissions, employment, facilities and all programs and activities of the university regardless of race, color, creed, religion, national origin, gender, sexual orientation, disability, age, marital status or status with regard to public assistance.
-The following has been designated to handle inquiries regarding the university’s non-discrimination policies:
+Saint Mary’s University of Minnesota adheres to the principle that all persons have equal opportunity and access to admissions, employment, facilities, and all programs and activities of the university regardless of race, color, creed, religion, national origin, disability, age, marital status, familial status, genetic information, veteran status, citizenship status, ancestry, or status with regard to public assistance.
+For additional information , read the university’s Discrimination Policy.
+Inquiries regarding the university’s Discrimination Policy can be addressed to:

 Assistant Vice President for Human Resources